 - Unnecessary overspend on costs

-- Those large irregular costs
+- Any large irregular cash payment

-- Price increases from suppliers.
+- Price increases from suppliers

 5. Manage late payers